build2 | Installation FAQ

 - The

-toolchain has to be compiled with the same compiler as what's available on your machine since it may need to build and dynamically load additional components later. - After the initial installation, the toolchain is normally upgraded from the package repository which requires compiling from source.
+build2toolchain has to be compiled with the same compiler as what's available on your machine since it may need to build and dynamically load additional components later. - After the initial installation, the toolchain is normally upgraded from the package repository which requires compiling from source.

 - If we cannot reliably and reasonably easily build from source on all the major platforms, then we probably shouldn't be making build tools.